jacquesfauquex/b64uid/README.md

 half bytes 0x0, 0x1, 0x4, 0x6, 0x8 shrink two or more codes.
 "1.2.840.10008." is the root of all DICOM OID.

 ### base 64 like dump of groups of 6 half bytes

-6 half bytes, that is four bytes, are processed together in a base 64 like transformation which outputs 4 url-safe ascii chars
+3 half bytes are processed together to output 2 6-bit chars from the base 64 table below:

-  base 64 table:

 ```
 -, 0, 1, 2, 3, 4, 5, 6, 7, 8,